Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Homeomorphisms and diffeomorphisms of the circle

 \begin{proof}[Proof of \Cref{circle:diff}] We now turn to the $C^r$-diffeomorphism group $G^r=\Diff^r_\circ(S^1)$, where $r\in\bN\cup\{\infty\}$.
 In analogy with the topological case, we define $C^r$-fat points as germs of $C^r$-embeddings.
 This yields a corresponding semi-simplicial $G^r$-set $C^r X_\bullet^\perp$ which is still boundedly acyclic by Proposition~\ref{prop:generic}.
-The quotient $C^r X_\bullet^\perp/G^r$ is isomorphic to the quotient $X_\bullet^\perp/G$ of the proof of \Cref{circle} because the same transitivity property holds.
-A priori, the real difference between the two settings resides with the stabilizers, which are products of copies of $\Diff^r_c(\bR)$.
+The quotient $C^r X_\bullet^\perp/G^r$ is isomorphic to the quotient $X_\bullet^\perp/G$ of the proof of \Cref{circle} because the same transitivity property holds, namely: the orbit of a tuple is determined by the cyclic order of the cores of the fat points constituting the tuple.
+A priori, the only substantial difference between the two settings resides with the stabilisers, which are products of copies of $\Diff^r_c(\bR)$.
+Indeed, recall that $\Diff^r_c(\bR)$ is not an acyclic group for $r>1$ since there is the Godbillon--Vey class $\GV\in H^2(\Diff^r_c(\bR))$ which is nontrivial.
 However, this group is still boundedly acyclic by \Cref{thm:diff:ba} below.
-Recall that $\Diff^r_c(\bR)$ is not an acyclic group for $r>1$ since there is Godbillon--Vey class $\GV\in H^2(\Diff^r_c(\bR))$ which is nontrivial.
 Therefore we conclude as above that $H_b^\bullet(G)$ is isomorphic to $\bR[\Euler_b]$.

 In order to complete the proof of \Cref{circle:diff} in the $C^r$ case, is only remains to justify that the isomorphism is induced by the restriction map associated to the inclusion $\iota$ of $\Diff^r_\circ(S^1)$ into $\Homeo_\circ$.
 This is the case because the comparison between the two proofs goes through the $\iota$-equivariant semi-simplicial inclusion morphism $C^r X_\bullet^\perp$, which induces the identification between $C^r X_\bullet^\perp/G^r$ and $X_\bullet^\perp/G$.